deGENERATIVE-SQUAD/stable-diffusion-lr-finder/README.md

 Note: The "Suggested learning rate" displayed in the command prompt may not work as intended.

 You can manually adjust the script's settings in lines 233–250 and 290.
+You can change the loss function in line 291.

 Args: lr.py [-h] [--model_path MODEL_PATH] [--dataset_path DATASET_PATH] [--start_lr START_LR] [--end_lr END_LR]
              [--batch_size BATCH_SIZE] [--num_iter NUM_ITER] [--seed SEED]